stefanofante/nqueen/README.md

 # N-Queens Problem: Comprehensive Algorithm Analysis

 This project provides a comprehensive comparative analysis of three fundamental algorithms for solving the N-Queens problem: **Backtracking**, **Simulated Annealing**, and **Genetic Algorithm**.
 The framework includes advanced statistical analysis, automated parameter tuning, and extensive visualization capabilities.
+The solver implementations now live inside the `nqueens/` package, while `algo.py` focuses on orchestration, reporting, and data export.

 ## Overview